Evthron/blog/evthronblog/content/sandbox/test-vocab/index.zh.md

 {{< vocab-item-container tags="aware v">}}
 {{< vocab-item word="acknowledge" tags="aware v" >}}
 <div>
-I acknowledge that there’s a challenge to adapting Steins;Gate in general because many of its jokes and references have a lot to do with Japanese otaku culture.<br><br>acknowledge (having) +ingALT: 確認收悉  <br>
+I acknowledge that there’s a challenge to adapting Steins;Gate in general because many of its jokes and references have a lot to do with Japanese otaku culture.<br><br>acknowledge (having) +ing<br><br>ALT: 確認收悉
 </div>
 {{< /vocab-item-container >}}
 {{< vocab-item-container tags="decide opinion v info money">}}